brews/baysparpy/docs/examples.rst

     d['depth'][:5]
     d['tex86'][:5]

-We can run an "analog" prediction of sea temperature with :py:func:`predict_seatemp`:
+We can run an "analog" prediction of SST with :py:func:`predict_seatemp`:

 .. ipython:: python